-The PA-RISC version of the RTEMS CPU Dependent Information Table contains the information required to interface a Board Support Package and RTEMS on the PA-RISC.
+The MC68xxx version of the RTEMS CPU Dependent Information Table contains the information required to interface a Board Support Package and RTEMS on the MC68xxx.
 This information is provided to allow RTEMS to interoperate effectively with the BSP.
 The C structure definition is given here:

 '''

 typedef struct {

+(pretasking_hook)( void );

 void

-(pretasking_hook)( void );

 (predriver_hook)( void );

 void

+(postdriver_hook)( void );

 void

-(postdriver_hook)( void );

 (idle_task)( void );

 void

+boolean

 do_zero_of_workspace;

-boolean

 unsigned32

 idle_task_stack_size;

+unsigned32

 interrupt_stack_size;

 unsigned32

-unsigned32

 extra_mpci_receive_server_stack;

 void

-(stack_allocate_hook)(unsigned32);
+(stack_allocate_hook)( unsigned32 );

 void

 (stack_free_hook)( void );

 / end of fields required on all CPUs /

-hppa_rtems_isr_entry spurious_handler;

-/ itimer_clicks_per_microsecond is for the Clock driver /

-unsigned32

-itimer_clicks_per_microsecond;
+m68k_isr

+interrupt_vector_table;

-rtems_cpu_table;
+} rtems_cpu_table;

 pretasking_hook

 is the address of the user provided routine which is invoked once

 RTEMS APIs are initialized.
 This routine will be invoked before

 any system tasks are created.
 Interrupts are disabled.
 This field

 may be NULL to indicate that the hook is not utilized.

+predriver_hook

-is the address of the user provided routine that is invoked immedipredriver_hook
+is the address of the user provided routine that is invoked immedi-

 ately before the the device drivers and MPCI are initialized.
 RTEMS

 initialization is complete but interrupts and tasking are disabled.

 This field may be NULL to indicate that the hook is not utilized.

 postdriver_hook

 is the address of the user provided routine that is invoked immedi-

 ately after the the device drivers and MPCI are initialized.
 RTEMS

 initialization is complete but interrupts and tasking are disabled.

 This field may be NULL to indicate that the hook is not utilized.

+is the address of the optional user provided routine which is used as

+idle_task

+the system's IDLE task.
+If this field is not NULL, then the RTEMS

 '''